 But the sight (and site!) of one of Australia’s most scenic public loos, with beach views in one direction and the scenic splendour of Pondalowie Bay in the other make braving the wind worthwhile.

 If trails along the top of high cliffs with no barriers between you and the sea a LONG way below make you nervous, then the Royston Head walk isn’t likely to make you feel any better.
 But swallow that fear, if you can – this is one of the most spectacular spots in the park.

 The walk winds up from Dolphin Beach through the dunes before reaching the exposed cliff tops of the Head – an interesting range of habitats, vegetation and wildlife that you’ll promptly forget when faced with the awesome view at the end of the hike!

 That’s why this is one of my favourite walks in Innes National Park!

 Although it’s part of Innes National Park, Gym Beach isn’t accessible via the main road through the park.
 The alternate route from Marion Bay gives access – but then there’s no direct road access to the rest of the park without returning to Marion Bay.

 Luckily, the hike starting near Browns Beach along the back of the dunes is an introduction to the varied coastal vegetation habitats as well as providing access to Gym Beach.
 Although it’s a LONG way to go for a swim!

 Strangely enough, the walk can be done without laying eyes on either beach – although doing that would deprive you of two of South Australia’s BEST beaches!

-There’s a walk to suit everyone at Innes National Park – and if I can do them all, then so can you!
+Walks in Innes National Park are suitable for most people – and if I can do them all, then so can you!
 Enjoy!!

 WHERE: Innes National Park is at the south-western tip of the Yorke Peninsula, and is around 300 km south-west of Adelaide